Micranthes

 Micranthes is a genus of flowering plants in the saxifrage family.
-It was formerly included within the genus Saxifraga until recent DNA evidence showed the members of what is now Micranthes are more closely related to Boykinia and Heuchera than to other members of the genus Saxifraga.
+It was formerly included within the genus Saxifraga until DNA evidence from 1996 showed the members of what is now Micranthes are more closely related to Boykinia and Heuchera than to other members of the genus Saxifraga.

 All members of this genus are herbaceous, with prominent basal leaves.
-They are found in north-temperate, arctic, and alpine regions.
+They are found in temperate, arctic, and alpine regions of North America and Eurasia.

 Species

 The following species are recognised in the genus Micranthes: